 - View the Board's Laws and Rules video.
 This is a review of the Board’s rules and ethics requirements, and will help you understand your responsibilities as a licensee

 - BCI and FBI Criminal Records Check.
 Background checks are valid for one year once completed.

-- Have your school submit OFFICIAL transcripts, showing your degree conferred, directly to the board.
-You can have your transcript emailed to email@example.com (preferred method of delivery), or mailed to the address below.
+- You or your school may submit OFFICIAL transcripts, showing your conferred degree, directly to the board.
+The transcript can emailed as a PDF to email@example.com (preferred method of delivery).
 Please note: Your degree must be awarded in order for your official transcript to be accepted.
 Many schools may take as long as 1-4 weeks following graduation to post your degree to your transcript.